glfw/glfw/.github/CONTRIBUTING.md

 __Note:__ You _must_ mention if you have taken any code from outside sources, even if the licenses seem compatible.

-Adding a complete feature involves:
+In addition to the code, a complete feature includes:

-- Change log entry in `README.md`
+- Change log entry in `README.md`, listing all new symbols
-- News entry in `docs/news.dox`
+- News page entry, briefly describing the feature
-- Guide documentation in `docs/window.dox`, `docs/input.dox`,
+- Guide documentation, with minimal examples, in the relevant guide
-    `docs/monitor.dox`, `docs/context.dox` or `docs/vulkan.dox`
+- Reference documentation, with all applicable tags
-- Reference documentation in `include/GLFW/glfw3.h`
+- Cross-references and mentions in appropriate places
-- Credits entries in `README.md` for all authors of the feature
+- Credits entries for all authors of the feature

 If it requires platform-specific code, add at minimum stubs for the new platform function to all supported platforms.

-If it's a new callback, add support for it to `tests/event.c`.
+If it adds a new callback, add support for it in `tests/event.c`.

-If it's a new monitor property, add support for it to `tests/monitor.c`.
+If it adds a new monitor property, add support for it in `tests/monitor.c`.

-If it's a new OpenGL, OpenGL ES or Vulkan option or extension, add support for it to `tests/glfwinfo.c` and describe its use in `docs/compat.dox`.
+If it adds a new OpenGL, OpenGL ES or Vulkan option or extension, add support for it in `tests/glfwinfo.c` and describe its use in `docs/compat.dox`.

-If it requires calling non-default DLLs on Windows, load these at runtime in `src/win32_init.c`.

 Please keep in mind that any part of the public API that has been included in a release cannot be changed until the next _major_ version.
 Features can be